Forestle

-Forestle was an ecologically inspired search engine created by Christian Kroll, Wittenberg, Germany, in 2008 and discontinued in 2011.
+Forestle was an ecologically inspired search engine created by Christian Kroll in Wittenberg, Germany, in 2008 and discontinued in 2011.
 Forestle supported rainforest conservation through donations of ad revenue and aimed to reduce CO_{2} emissions.
-It is quite similar to the search engine Ecosia, which plants new trees with its ad revenue.
+It was similar to the search engine Ecosia, which plants new trees with its ad revenue.
 Forestle was briefly associated with Google before associating with Yahoo.

 Contributions to sustainability

 Forestle saved 0.1 square meters (about 0.12 square yards) of rain forest per search event.
-It guaranteed to donate 90% of its advertisement revenue to the Adopt an Acre program of is partner organization The Nature Conservancy.
-The Nature Conservancy used these donations by Forestle to sustain rain forests.
+It guaranteed to donate 90% of its advertising revenue to the Adopt an Acre program of is partner organization The Nature Conservancy.
+The Nature Conservancy used these donations by Forestle to sustain rainforests.
 As of December 9, 2009, about 2,910,000 square meters of rain forest have been saved.
-As of November 20, 2010, about 9,250,000 square meters have been saved.
+By November 20, 2010, about 9,250,000 square meters had been saved.

-A Forestle search was also essentially CO2-neutral, as Forestle.org offsetted the carbon-dioxide emissions caused by electricity consumed by all Forestle servers, the network infrastructure as well as the computers of each user by purchasing an equivalent amount of renewable energy certificates.
+A Forestle search was also essentially CO2-neutral, as Forestle.org offset the carbon-dioxide emissions caused by electricity consumed by all Forestle servers, the network infrastructure as well as the computers of each user by purchasing an equivalent amount of renewable energy certificates.
 The certificates were purchased from a part of the 10% of revenue left after conserving rain forest.
 This made Forestle one of the few web search sites that are green certified.

 The number of search requests on Forestle.org continued to increase significantly: Within two months, it increased more than sixfold from about 4,000 per day on average in December 2008 to more than 24,000 per day in February 2009.
 The report about Forestle in a major German newspaper end of February 2009 transiently boosted the number of search events on Forestle.org within a week (3 March 2009) close to its all-time maximum.
 As of December 2009, the number of search events exceeds 200,000 per day.

 The degree of impact of Forestle.org and similar kinds of 'green' search engines is discussed; the (now removed) note on Forestle to not click on advertisements to 'help' achieving larger advertisement revenues was particularly criticized.